-Though GED is standardized test conducted at both national and international locations, the testing policies of GED vary depending on the jurisdiction where you take the test.
+Though this is a standardized test conducted at both national and international locations, the testing policies vary depending on the jurisdiction where you take the test.
 While many states have residency requirements for taking the test, many others have no such restrictions.
-Age requirements, credentials awarded, and passing criteria for GED too vary, depending on jurisdictional testing policies.
+Age requirements, credentials awarded and passing criteria too vary, depending on jurisdictional testing policies.

-While GEDTS develops and safeguards GED, in addition to setting up the common minimum age requirements and passing criteria; the state of Oregon, has its own additional requirements relevant to GED test taking, passing, and awarding the credentials.
-Read on to find more on Oregon GED requirements and other important information.
+While GEDTS develops and safeguards this test, in addition to setting up the common minimum age requirements and passing criteria; the state of Oregon, has its own additional requirements relevant to test taking, passing and awarding the credentials.
+Read on to find more on the requirements and other important information.

 GED Testing in Oregon

 Lying in the Western region of US, the state of Oregon nurtures a great vision of having educated and skilled citizens working to contribute for the society.
-The Oregon state Department of Education and Department of Community Colleges and Workforce Development have many initiatives and programs that work towards this vision, including the adult basic skills programs, community colleges, and the GED program administration.
-Here is a list of specific requirements and important jurisdictional policies of Oregon GED:
+The Oregon state Department of Education and Department of Community Colleges and Workforce Development have many initiatives and programs that work towards this vision, including the adult basic skills programs, community colleges and the program administration.
+Here is a list of specific requirements and important jurisdictional policies of the state:

-- There are no specific residency requirements for taking GED in the state of Oregon.
+- There are no specific residency requirements for taking the test in the state of Oregon.

 - There are two language versions of the test available in the state of Oregon-English and Spanish.

-- Minimum age of taking GED is 18 years, while candidates of 16 years may be allowed if the additional documentation requirements are met with.
+- Minimum age of taking the test is 18 years, while candidates of 16 years may be allowed if the additional documentation requirements are met with.

-- Minimum and maximum fee for GED testing (all the five tests) are $35 and $145 respectively.
+- Minimum and maximum fee for testing (all the five tests) are $35 and $145 respectively.

-- Oregon GED does not require you to take the Official Practice Test prior to the actual test.
+- It does not require you to take the Official Practice Test prior to the actual test.